-Non conventional sources of energy are turning out to be extremely important sources of energy for mankind.
+Non-conventional sources are turning out to be significant sources of energy for humanity.
 With global warming a certainty, it is imperative that we turn to non-polluting and renewable sources of energy.
 One such source of energy is Ocean Thermal Energy Conversion (OTEC).

 Ocean Thermal Energy (OTEC)

 Ocean thermal energy conversion is an electricity generation system.
 Ocean Thermal Energy, also called Ocean Thermal Energy Conversion (OTEC), refers to using the temperature difference between the deep parts of the sea, which are cold and the shallow parts of the sea, which are cold, to run a heat engine and produce useful work.
 The deeper parts of the ocean are cooler because the heat of sunlight cannot penetrate very deep into the water.
 Here the efficiency of the system depends on the temperature difference.
 Greater the temperature difference, the greater the efficiency.
 The temperature difference in the oceans between the deep and shallow parts is maximum in the tropics, 20 to 25o C. Tropics receive a lot of sunlight which warms the surface of the oceans, increasing the temperature gradient.

 The energy source of OTEC is abundantly available, free, and will be so for as long as the sun shines and ocean currents exist.
 Estimates suggest that ocean thermal energy could contain more than twice the world’s electricity demand.
 This makes it necessary for us to give it a closer look.